Basic Statistics with R

 \(n^{th}\) moment : \( \small{M(n) = \int (x - \mu)^n f(x) dx }\)

-Given the expression f(x) of a discrete or continuous probability density distribution, the mean \(\small{\mu}\) and variance \(\small{\sigma^2}\) can be computed using the approriate definitions of moments.
+Given the mathematical expression f(x) of a discrete or continuous probability density distribution, the mean \(\small{\mu}\) and variance \(\small{\sigma^2}\) can be computed using the approriate definitions of moments.
+We will encounter this idea in the coming sections.